-On our journey we have been inside the rabbit hole of different schools of thought, followed some teachers and studied theories, experienced thoroughly some more approaches to change, transformation, and complexity.
+On our journey we have been inside the rabbit hole of different schools of thought, followed some teachers and studied theories, and experienced thoroughly some more approaches to change, transformation, and complexity.
 We have been through the deep end of approaches like Integral Theory, Coaches Trainings, Consciousness Training, Coaching approaches, Theory U, Holacracy, SDi, Teal/Learning Organisations, Adult Development or Developmental Theory.

 What we have found is what works and what doesn’t for our kind of work.
-While each of these approaches holds a kernel of truth and have greatly – some more than others – contributed to our skill base and our own growth and development, the truth each of them holds is necessarily partial.
-What is worse though, that their ‘truth’ becomes sour the minute teachers and practitioners turn around and promote their models and frameworks as the only valid lens and start to offer cookie-cutter recipes to deal with adaptive complexity, non-linear change, and transformation featuring seductively colorful graphics and diagrams.
+While each of these approaches holds a kernel of truth and has greatly – some more than others – contributed to our skill base and our own growth and development, the truth each of them holds is necessarily partial.
+What is worse though, is that their ‘truth’ becomes sour the minute teachers and practitioners turn around and promote their models and frameworks as the only valid lens and start to offer cookie-cutter recipes to deal with adaptive complexity, non-linear change, and transformation featuring seductively colourful graphics and diagrams.

 Wrestling with our own truth and integrity over the years, we have worked out our own set of navigation skills and a way of working with the landscapes inside and outside of us: our own inner world and the outer landscape of people, groups, and organizations, that assist in finding a way through the challenging complex terrains in which we find ourselves.
 Slowly, as we have marinated and learned to accept uncertainty, confusion, complexity, power games or ambiguity as the predictable weather conditions one initially finds in such terrain, we have also learned to provide these skills to our clients.
-We can scaffold our clients thinking, be thinking partners to them, enable change and transformation, personal and corporate.
+We can scaffold our clients thinking, be thinking partners to them, and enable change and transformation, personal and corporate.